Create a Website Account - Manage notification subscriptions, save form progress and more.

 In some cases but only after the inspection takes place.
 If the applicant is without heat or hot water we will make our best effort to inspect the home quickly but will still need a completed application (PDF) with all required documentation before we can proceed.

-Yes we can weatherize rental units, but we have to have the approval of the landlord.
-And it depends on what type of residential building the client lives in.
-Single family rental homes, and duplexes we can weatherize without many additional restrictions.
-Note that for duplexes or other 'multi-unit' rental properties all residents must apply to the program at the same time, though not all residents of the property need to be eligible to receive help.
+Yes, we can weatherize rental units (single family up to a 4 plex), but we have to have the approval of the landlord.
+Note that for duplexes to 4 plex properties all residents must apply to the program at the same time, though not all residents of the property need to be eligible to receive help.
 Any large multi unit establishments trigger a few extra requirements which make it much harder to accomplish.

 Note: The Department of Energy Regulations restrict the weatherization of 4 story or larger buildings.